 If you have DSL broadband service, you might need the following information to set up your router and to check that your Internet configuration is correct.
-Your Internet service provider (ISP) should have provided you with all of the information needed to connect to the Internet.
+When your Internet service starts, your Internet service provider (ISP) typically gives you all the information needed to connect to the Internet.
 If you cannot locate this information, ask your ISP to provide it.
 When your Internet connection is working, you no longer need to launch the ISP's login program on your computer to access the Internet.
 When you start an Internet application, your router automatically logs you in.
+Make sure that you have the following information: